tapuhi/akeyless-services-helm/README.md

 # akeyless-services-helm

-This repo holds a helm chart for deploying API Gateway in a kubernetes.
+This repo holds a helm chart for deploying API Gateway in a kubernetes cluster.

 ## Preparation